The Nevermoor series: Hollowpox

 On the last day of their first year in the Wundrous Society, the members of Unit 919 partake in a class called Containment & Distraction, as an intro to the harder class they will have to take the following year.
-Later, across the time of about a month, Wunimals begin attacking, including a time when Morrigan spends time with Hawthorne at a parade.
+Later, across the time of about a month, Wunimals- animal-like creatures which are just as intelligent as humans- begin attacking people.
+The first incident takes place when a leopardwun tries to attack Hawthorne, his baby sister and Morrigan on a train, but is thwarted by a group of elderly women.
 Afterwards, Fenestra picks Morrigan up and she senses her acting unusual.
-At a Christmas dinner, Dame Chanda Kali reveals that her favorite fashion designer was a Wunimal who looked similar, and the hotel staff–Morrigan included—begin to worry.
-Later, during her first day of school of the New Year, a new teacher, Rosenfeld, confronts Morrigan and takes her to the School of Wundrous Arts, where anyone can train in skills like Professor Onstald's to stop time, and learn about Wundersmiths.
-Morrigan meets her fellow students, Conall and Sofia.
-Later, Morrigan is threatened by a rabid Bearwun and Dame Chanda Kali is attacked by a Horsewun.
-Morrigan keeps noticing a strange green light in their eyes as they go crazy.
-Dame Chanda explains that only a few decades ago, Wunimals were treated as less than human, as if they had the intelligence of a common house pet.
-In the Wundrous Society, Wunimals are warned of the virus that infects only them, causing them to act aggressively and become catatonic and "hollow," which is also dubbed "Hollowpox."
-When the society's condition worsens, Jupiter and Jack are put to work using their Witness powers to find infected Wunimals.
+At a Christmas dinner, Dame Chanda Kali reveals that her friend and favorite fashion designer was a leopardwun who had recently been found comatose, and the hotel staff –Morrigan included— begin to worry.
+Later, during her first day of school of the New Year, Morrigan meets a new scholar mistress, Rosenfeld, who takes her to the School of Wundrous Arts, where anyone can train in skills like Professor Onstald's to stop time, and learn about Wundersmiths.
+Morrigan meets the members of the Sub 9 Study Group, including Conall and Sofia.
+Later, Morrigan is attacked by a rabid Bearwun and Dame Chanda Kali is nearly killed by a Horsewun.
+Morrigan keeps noticing a strange green light in their eyes as they lose their minds.
+Fenestra, who cornered the offending Horsewun in a dark alley, reveals that she smashed his skull into the wall four times before becoming comatose, and that there was 'blood everywhere'.
+Dame Chanda explains that only a few decades ago, Wunimals were treated as less than humans, as if they had the intelligence of a common house pet.
+In the Wundrous Society, Wunimals are warned of the virus that infects only them, causing them to act aggressively and become catatonic and "hollow," and the infection is dubbed "Hollowpox."
+Jupiter, a Witness (meaning he can see people's invisible traits and fears), tells Morrigan that infected Wunimals simply have nothing.
+No thoughts or feelings or memories.
+When more Wunimals become infected, Jupiter and Jack are put to work using their Witness powers to find and stop them before they cause irreversible damage.